 Mining – a historic threat to clean water and air

-Mining in Wisconsin is a state issue, and our state has developed specific laws and regulations to control what is mined (both metallic and non-metallic rocks and minerals), and how it is mined.
-But even with existing regulations, mining causes dust and mineral particles to be kicked up into the air, contaminated runoff seeps into surface and ground waters, and harmful chemicals get into our land and into the plants and animals living on it.
+Mining in Wisconsin is a statewide issue, which is regulated by both state and local laws and regulations that control what is mined, where it is mined and how it is mined.
+But even with existing regulations, mining activity creates dust and mineral particles that impact our air quality, contaminated runoff that seeps into surface and ground waters, and harmful chemicals that leak into our land and into the plants and animals living on it.
 With the potential for such impacts, effective mining laws and regulations must be enforced and strengthened.

 Metallic mining – including iron ore

 The extraction of metallic minerals such as iron, zinc or copper has a long history in Wisconsin, but legal regulation of their environmental impact and safety are a relatively recent development.
 Metallic mining can be very dangerous, since metallic minerals like iron and copper are commonly found in or around sulfide minerals.
 Particularly with open-pit or strip mining, sulfuric acid is formed when sulfide minerals are exposed to air and water.
 As a result, when sulfide minerals are excavated in connection with mining of metals, the non-valuable sulfide minerals release acid that can contaminate groundwater and surface water.